 1. Controls help to reduce the risk of damage or loss by stopping, deterring, or slowingdown an attack against an 2. are truly the weakest link in any security schema.
 3. Organizations of any size should have a set of documented,and · 4. controls are intended to prevent an incident from occurring.
 5. controls define the human factors of security.
-6. are basically application specific routers.
-7 is the process of identifying the user to verify whether he/s he/she claims to be.
-8. is known as third factor authentication.
+5. are basically application specific routers.
+7. is the process of identifying the user to verify whether he/she is what he/she claims to be.
+3. is known as third factor authentication.